mseifert9/Gradient-Generator-and-ColorPicker/README.md

  -     creates the user interface and controls the workflow for the ColorPicker
 ###### gradient.js
  - defines the Gradientclass
- -      contains all the code for the Gradient Generator
+ -      contains all the code for the Gradient Generator.
 ###### colorvaluepicker.js
  - defines the ColorValuePicker class
  -     creates and processes events for the data entry inputs and radio buttons.